-The second concern is whether HFT enables the pursuit of some apparently non-abusive practices, such as searching for hidden liquidity and order anticipation, that results in harm to market quality and prejudices confidence in markets if undertaken on a large scale.
+Closely linked to this, a third and more specific concern is whether HFT enables the pursuit of some apparently non-abusive practices, such as searching for hidden liquidity and order anticipation, that results in harm to market quality and prejudices confidence in markets if undertaken on a large scale.
 Large traders have always sought to conceal their trading intentions from other market participants in order to reduce market impact and being traded ahead.
 In modern markets this entails the use of reserve orders as well as sophisticated algorithms and order management systems that slice a large order into smaller parts for execution on possibly multiple trading venues.
 Some HFT firms employ very sophisticated systems that look at trading patterns consistent with the presence of significant hidden liquidity.
 Once liquidity is found, a profitable strategy involves trading ahead of it in anticipation of how the price will be affected by it.

-The third concern is whether technological advantage offers HFT firms the possibility of engaging in abusive practices on a larger scale than would have previously been possible.
-Momentum ignition, quote-stuffing, spoofing and layering are some examples of existing trading practices which may have an abusive and manipulative purpose, and that may benefit from the edge of HFT-style technology and the complex and fragmented nature of modern financial markets.
+The fourth concern is whether technological advantage offers HFT firms the possibility of engaging in abusive practices on a larger scale than would have previously been possible.
+Momentum ignition, quote-stuffing, spoofing and layering 49 are some examples of existing trading practices which may have an abusive and manipulative purpose and that may benefit from the edge of HFT-style technology and the complex and fragmented nature of modern financial markets.

-During panel hearings, IOSCO was not presented with clear evidence of the systematic and widespread use of abusive practices by those engaging in HFT.
-Hence HFT and market manipulation should be kept as two distinct concepts and should not be automatically equated.
-However, the submission of large numbers of orders and trades across multiple venues poses significant challenges to market authorities.
-Many trading strategies used by HFT participants are so sophisticated that they raise an issue as to whether market authorities have the necessary resources to conduct effective market surveillance.
-It is necessary that market authorities' market surveillance capabilities keep pace with HFT, in terms of both
+During panel hearings, market participants did not present IOSCO with clear evidence of the systematic and widespread use of abusive practices by those engaging in HFT.
+While there have been a number of successful prosecutions and other potentially abusive patterns are being scrutinized, globally, regulators cannot yet conclude whether the use of abusive trading practices is more or less widespread within the HFT community than within the traditional trading community.
+However, the submission of large numbers of orders and trades across multiple venues poses significant challenges to competent authorities.
+Many trading strategies used by HFT participants are so sophisticated that they raise an issue as to regulator have the necessary resources to conduct effective market surveillance.
+It is critical that competent authorities' market surveillance capabilities keep pace with HFT, in terms of